ibm-cloud-docs/vpc/file_storage_vpc_monitoring_sysdig.md

 | ibm_is_share_capacity_total   | Total allocated capacity|
 | ibm_is_share_capacity_used    | Current used capacity|
 | ibm_is_share_mount_targets_count | Number of Share mount targets |
-{: caption="Table 1.
-Information about share metrics." caption-side="bottom"}
+{: caption="Information about share metrics." caption-side="bottom"}

 ### Example of file share metrics
 {: #sysdig-metrics-examples}